hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 virtualmachine.kubevirt.io/centos8-server-nfs created
 ~~~

-This starts to **schedule** the virtual machine across the available hypervisors, which we can see by viewing the VM and VMI objects:
+This starts to **schedule** the virtual machine across the available workers, which we can see by viewing the VM and VMI objects:

 ~~~bash
 $ oc get vm